 If he all of a sudden comes to life and demands to know why you’re not responding, then you tell him, “I’m not interested in spending time with people I’m not serious about.”
 Bang.
 End of story.
 If he wants to be taken seriously, he has your number.

 I know it’s a heartbreak; you were really trying to give it a chance.
 But you also weren’t being honest with yourself or him in thought or deed.
 You don’t need him as “just a friend.”
 To my mind, someone who’s flaky, noncommittal, lazy, and only wants what’s delivered to him not only makes for a lousy boyfriend, but a lousy friend.
+Take the time you would spend with him to focus on yourself.
+If you have the need, browse through Lovegasm and treat yourself, alone, to some sex toys or some tantalization.
+But do not fall back to him.

 You do not need friends like this in your life.
 You do not need men like this in your life.
 You deserve above all to have someone who’s hungry for more, and will chase you down with unrelenting fervor to make it happen.